—

 >>> NEXT: Intro to the Silver/Bronze Age Timeline Part 2 >>>

-1. [1]COLLIN COLSHER: DC finally answers the question of Superman’s Silver Age start date, or tries to anyway, in 2019’s Doomsday Clock #10.
-Geoff Johns, via Dr. Manhattan, tells us outright that the Silver Age Superman debuted in 1956, liking taking the Showcase #4 release date and simply applying it to the Man of Steel.
-Of course, this doesn’t take into account Sliding-Time, so while it’s technically correct in regard to true publication history, it’s a gross oversimplification in terms of fictional canon.
+- [1]COLLIN COLSHER: DC finally answers the question of Superman’s Silver Age start date, or tries to anyway, in 2019’s Doomsday Clock #10.
+Geoff Johns, via Dr. Manhattan, tells us outright that the Silver Age Superman debuted in 1956, likely taking the Showcase #4 release date and simply applying it to the Man of Steel.
+Of course, this doesn’t take into account sliding-time—so, while it’s technically correct in regard to true publication history, it’s a gross oversimplification in terms of fictional canon.↩

 Dear Collin,